notawakestudio/NUSConnect-Docs/docs/DeveloperGuide.md

 is required for the takers to fully dissolve their doubts.
 Therefore, what usually happens afterwards is that someone has to explicitly create a forum post outside of the quiz system, make a explicit reference what quiz/question he/she is talking about, then make some clarifying questions.
-And imagine if everyone have different posts on the same question and all these valuable clarifications that could benefit the question takers in the future semesters, but turned into a disorganized mess?
+Imagine all these valuable clarifications that could benefit the question takers in the future semesters, but turning into a disorganized mess and getting lost in time.

-Our solution is simple.
+We offer a few practical ways to integrate between functionalities.

+(Current implementation)
+- When someone is reviewing a quiz that he/she just taken, there is an option to ask related questions in the forum.
+By clicking on that option, the taker can write a post without specifying which question he/she is referring to.
+The question ID will be recorded and when someone sees such a post, the post itself contains an option to view the question directly.
+- When reviewing a quiz, the takers can also see related posts listed in the same page.

+(Alternative)
 - When someone is creating a question, as the setter he/she can include an explanation, which will be automatically published as a special category of automatic post.
 His explanation will be the first comment.
 That comment could